-To test whether the pride expression is an implicit, reliably developing signal of high social status in humans, a series of experiments measured implicit and explicit cognitive associations between pride displays and high-status concepts in two culturally disparate populations-North American undergraduates and Fijian villagers living in a traditional, smallscale society.
-In both groups, pride displays produced strong implicit associations with highstatus, despite Fijian social norms discouraging overt displays of pride.
-Also in both groups, implicit and explicit associations between emotion expressions and status were dissociated; despite the cross-cultural implicit association between pride displays and high-status, happy displays were, cross-culturally, the more powerful status indicator at an explicit level, and, among Fijians, happy and pride displays were equally strongly implicitly associated with status.
-Finally, a cultural difference emerged: Fijians viewed happy displays as more deserving of highstatus than did North Americans, both implicitly and explicitly.
-Together, these findings suggest that the display and recognition of pride may be part of a suite of adaptations for negotiating status relationships, but that pride's high-status message is largely communicated through implicit cognitive processes.
+To test whether the pride expression is an implicit, reliably developing signal of high social status in humans, the authors conducted a series of experiments that measured implicit and explicit cognitive associations between pride displays and high-status concepts in two culturally disparate populations- North American undergraduates and Fijian villagers living in a traditional, small-scale society.
+In both groups, pride displays produced strong implicit associations with high status, despite Fijian social norms discouraging overt displays of pride.
+Also in both groups, implicit and explicit associations between emotion expressions and status were dissociated; despite the cross-cultural implicit association between pride displays and high status, happy displays were, cross-culturally, the more powerful status indicator at an explicit level, and among Fijians, happy and pride displays were equally strongly implicitly associated with status.
+Finally, a cultural difference emerged: Fijians viewed happy displays as more deserving of high status than did North Americans, both implicitly and explicitly.
+Together, these findings suggest that the display and recognition of pride may be part of a suite of adaptations for negotiating status relationships, but that the high-status message of pride is largely communicated through implicit cognitive processes.